Skip to main content

 • Resend Order Notification if the customer didn’t receive their confirmation

-• Send an ad-hoc email or SMS to the customer from the notification logs — useful for following up on a specific order.
-The message is linked to the order so you have a paper trail of all communications
+• Send an ad-hoc email or SMS from the notification logs — useful for following up on a specific order, with a record kept against the order

 • Send to Courier to book a courier collection